matheusneder/Xamarin.Forms.ImagePicker/README.md

 Xamarin.Forms.DependencyService.Register<Xamarin.Forms.ImagePicker.IImagePickerService, Xamarin.Forms.ImagePicker.iOS.ImagePickerService>();
 ```

+You may also register `Xamarin.Forms.ImagePicker.iOS.ImagePickerService` implementation for `Xamarin.Forms.ImagePicker.IImagePickerService` interface using any other IoC container.

 ### Usage

 Inject `IImagePickerService` using your favorite container.
 Service registration is already done by Xamarin.Forms.DependencyAttribute, I tested using Unity container and it works fine with constructor parameter injection.
 You may also resolve with `Xamarin.Forms.DependencyService.Get<IImagePickerService>()`.